The Women of Troy were led by freshman outside hitter Khalia Lanier who produced her eighth double-double of the season

 As a two-time national championship head coach at Texas and four-year United States National Team coach, Haley took the helm of the Trojan program at the start of the 2001 season.
 He brought a tradition of excellence as one of the elite coaches in the game with him to a University with a rich tradition of its own.

-Haley accepted the USC coaching position in June of 1999, to replace Lisa Love, who guided the Women of Troy for 10 seasons, but did not assume the position until he had fulfilled his responsibilities with the USA Women's National Volleyball Team.
+Haley accepted the USC coaching position in June of 1999, to replace Lisa Love, who had guided the Women of Troy for the 10 preceding seasons, but did not assume the position until he had fulfilled his responsibilities with the USA Women's National Volleyball Team.

 Following the 2000 Olympic Games in Sydney, Australia, Haley joined the 2000 USC squad midway through the collegiate season, but allowed Interim Head Coach Jerritt Elliott to complete the year.
 From the bench, Haley served as a mentor to the team and its coaching staff as the Trojans reached the NCAA championship semifinals for the first time in 15 years.

 Haley officially took the reins of the program in 2001 and found his first season to be bittersweet.
-The immensely talented Women of Troy dominated competition through the regular season and fell one match short of consecutive conference titles.
-The Trojans had their sights set on the national championship and breezed through the first three rounds of the NCAA Tournament without losing a single game.
-But the 2001 Women of Troy, who were looking for that return trip to the national semifinal, fell one match short, as they lost, 3-2, to Arizona in the NCAA Regional Championships.
+The immensely talented Women of Troy dominated competition through the regular season and breezed through the first three rounds of the NCAA Tournament without losing a single set.
+But the Trojans, who were looking for a return trip to the national semifinal, fell one match short, as they lost, 3-2, to Arizona in the NCAA Regional Championship match.
 USC finished the season with a 25-4 overall record, a second-place finish in the Pac-10 (16-2), and a No. 5 AVCA final ranking.

 Haley also recorded some notable wins in 2003, including his 200th career conference victory and 50th Pac-10 victory in a win over California on Nov.
 15, and his 600th career NCAA victory in a win over Washington State on Nov.
 1.